-Development of new roads in north Australia also helped crocodile hunters as they were able to travel into unreachable parts of the country.
-Soon hunters also developed techniques to hunt at night using spot light.
+The development of new roads in north Australia also helped crocodile hunters as they were able to travel into unreachable parts of the country.
+Soon hunters also developed techniques to hunt at night using the spotlight.

 Protection of Saltwater Crocodiles and crocodile farms

-Despite low numbers of crocodile population nothing was done until 1970’s.
-Queensland was last to proclaim crocodile protection in 1974.
+Despite the low numbers of crocodile population, nothing was done until the 1970s.
+Queensland was the last to proclaim crocodile protection in 1974.

 After that happened crocodile farms were built.
 Every year crocodile eggs laid in the wild are gathered and hatched in crocodile farms.
 Collecting crocodiles eggs is not for the faint-hearted.

 What’s worse, eggs can’t be turned or jolted.
-If that happens the embrion will die.
-This will also happen if the nest exceeds temperature of 35 degrees.
+If that happens the embryo will die.
+This will also happen if the nest exceeds a temperature of 35 degrees.

 Crocodiles are under protection and if crocodiles attack humans, then decisions are made to relocate them to crocodile farms where they work as local attractions (like for example ‘Cranky’ in Broome).

 After full protection of crocodiles was introduced their number went significantly up.
-Scientists estimate Australian crocodile population at 100 000 to 200 000 adults.
-Salties can be found up to Brome in WA trough entire NT, up to Rockhampton in QLD.
+Scientists estimate the Australian crocodile population at 100 000 to 200 000 adults.
+Salties can be found up to Brome in WA through the entire NT, up to Rockhampton in QLD.